 With my Starter Grant, I performed a first in human biological validation study of a novel hypoxia MRI method in patients with renal cancer.
-This study was completed in 2016 and was published in the leading imaging journal ‘Radiology’ earlier this year, providing me with a senior author paper (Little RA et al., 2018 Radiology 288: 739-747).
-It was also presented orally at two international conferences.
+This study was completed in 2016 and was published in the leading imaging journal ‘Radiology’ earlier this year, providing me with a senior author paper and two international conference presentations.
+But I applied for a CRUK Clinician Scientist Fellowship and got rejected.

 My mentor helped to build my confidence back up.
 He helped me to decide that I was indeed making the right choice in applying for the fellowship and helped me reassess my application.
 The second time I was successful, obtaining a CRUK Clinician Scientist Fellowship in 2013 (£660,000), followed by a CRUK Advanced Clinician Scientist Fellowship in 2017 (£1.45m)